 Risk Monitoring and Reporting

-Operational risks are continuously monitored to determine whether there are any changes to their prevalence and severity.
-The original list of identified risks is modified accordingly (and regularly).
+Monitor the risks continuously to determine whether there are any changes to their prevalence and severity.
+Your original list of identified risks should be reviewed and updated on a regular basis.

 Operational Risk Management: Four Guiding Principles

-The operational risk management process is guided by four guiding principles:
+The operational risk management process is guided by four principles.

 Accept No Unnecessary Risk